AritraPaul123/FaceProject/README.md

 ## How it Works 🤔

 1. The app captures your facial expression through the webcam
-2. DeepFace analyzes the emotion in real-time
+2. OpenCV Haar Cascades detect faces in the video stream
+3. A simple emotion detection algorithm assigns emotions (currently randomized for demonstration)
-3. The detected emotion is mapped to a suitable music genre/mood
+4. The detected emotion is mapped to a suitable music genre/mood
-4. Spotify automatically plays matching songs
+5. Spotify automatically plays matching songs

 ## Troubleshooting 🔧

 - **No active device found**: Open Spotify desktop app and play any song once
 - **Authentication failed**: Check your credentials and redirect URI
 - **Webcam not detected**: Ensure your webcam is properly connected and not in use by another application
+- **Haar Cascade file not found**: The app should automatically locate the Haar Cascade file from your OpenCV installation